How to fork Chromium codebase

 Each of them has its own advantages and disadvantages, choosing the wrong path results in high costs for the company and loss of time.
 Based on our many years of experience, we will help you choose the best method of working with the repository that meets your plans, help you along the way to work with the code and save you from mistakes.

-Chromium misses several key components available in Chrome that are necessary for a full-fledged browser:
+Chromium lacks several essential features found in Chrome that are crucial for a fully functional browser, including:

-- Synching of bookmarks and passwords between computers.
+• Synchronization of bookmarks and passwords across devices.

-- Automatic updates.
-You can build offline installers, but your users will not automatically receive new versions.
+• Automatic updates: While you can create offline installers, users won’t automatically receive new versions.

 Synching of history, bookmarks and passwords between computers.